19 Things to Look for in a Group Fitness Class

 Make sure the instructor is certified before you sign up.
 That won't guarantee a good teacher, but at least they should know the minimums that certification provides.

 Be cautious of buzzwords that have nothing to do with the class.
-If the class is supposed to build strength, you shouldn't be doing high reps with lightweight.
+If the class is supposed to build strength, you shouldn't be doing high reps with light weights.
 Building strength requires heavier weights and fewer reps.
 Ask the instructor to explain how what's taught in the class lines up with their promises.

 Your instructor should introduce themselves, greet the students and check if anyone has limitations they might be able to workaround.
 Before the music starts, you should get a brief overview of what's to come.